-- ImageInput The name of the track that contains the images to encode. - OutputPath The path and file name for the output files.
-If the directory does not exist, Media Server creates it.
+ImageInput The name of the track that contains the images to encode.

+OutputPath The path and file name for the output files.
+If the directory does not exist, Media to the Media Server executable file.

+Server creates it.
 You can use macros to create output paths based on the information contained in a record.
-Specify the path as an absolute path or relative to the Media Server executable file. - UrlBase The URL that will be used to access the encoded files. - ImageSize (Optional) The output image size in pixels, width followed by height.
-If you do not set this parameter, Media Server uses the original image size.
+Specify the path as an absolute path or relative set this parameter, Media Server uses the original image size.
 If you specify only one dimension, Media Server calculates the other, maintaining the original aspect ratio.
 For example, to specify a width of 300 pixels and have Media Server calculate the appropriate height, set this parameter to ImageSize=300x0.